This post came about as part of my very first throwback and a book feature (you can read more about that here).

 The Things We Cannot Say is 100% in the former category.

 I’d never heard of Kelly Rimmer until I read this novel.
 Now, with just one book, she’s one of my favourite authors.
 This book is easily a contender for my best book of 2020 and is still way out in first place.
 I developed such close connections with the characters, I felt like they were family.
 My emotions were all over the place – relief, sadness, heartbreak, closure, disbelief, love – you name it, I felt it.
 I don’t want to give too much away but this is definitely my biggest recommendation of the year so far.
-Grab a copy or forever miss out on one of the greatest war stories ever told.
+Add it to your Goodreads or forever miss out on one of the best war stories ever written.

 If you’ve been following for me for a while, you’ll know that I absolutely rave about The Chestnut Man.
 It made my top 10 list for 2019 and if anyone is asking for a good thriller, chances are I’ll be pushing this one at you hard.